Lando Calrissian: Original trilogy

 Lando Calrissian first appears in The Empire Strikes Back as the administrator of Cloud City, an old friend of Han Solo (Harrison Ford), and the previous owner of Han's ship, the Millennium Falcon.
-When Han, Princess Leia (Carrie Fisher), Chewbacca (Peter Mayhew), and C-3PO (Anthony Daniels) arrive at Cloud City, Lando welcomes them as guests of honor - only to betray them to Darth Vader (portrayed by David Prowse, voiced by James Earl Jones), who plans to use them as bait to ensnare Luke Skywalker (Mark Hamill).
-Lando had reluctantly agreed to betray Han and company after Vader threatened to put Cloud City under the Galactic Empire's control if he refused.
-Lando allows Vader to freeze Han in carbonite and give him to bounty hunter Boba Fett (Jeremy Bulloch); when Vader takes Leia and Chewbacca prisoner, however, Lando's conscience gets the better of him, and in the ensuing evacuation of Cloud City he helps them escape in the Falcon.
+When Han, Princess Leia (Carrie Fisher), Chewbacca (Peter Mayhew), and C-3PO (Anthony Daniels) arrive at Cloud City, Lando welcomes them as guests of honor – only to betray them to Darth Vader (portrayed by David Prowse, voiced by James Earl Jones), who plans to use them as bait to ensnare Luke Skywalker (Mark Hamill).
+Lando had reluctantly agreed to betray Han and company after Vader threatened the city if he refused.
+Lando allows Vader to freeze Han in carbonite and give him to bounty hunter Boba Fett (Jeremy Bulloch); when Vader takes Leia and Chewbacca prisoner, however, Lando's conscience gets the better of him in light of Vader's capriciousness altering his agreement at will.
+In the ensuing evacuation of Cloud City, he helps them escape in the Falcon.
 He later assists in rescuing Luke from the underside of Cloud City.
 Afterwards, he promises to help find Han.

 In Return of the Jedi, Lando goes undercover to help Luke rescue Han from crime lord Jabba the Hutt.
 During a battle with Jabba's thugs, Han saves Lando from being devoured by the sarlacc; Lando then helps Han and the others destroy Jabba's barge.
-For his heroics, he is made a general in the Rebel Alliance.
+He is made a general in the Rebel Alliance for his heroics.
 Lando then takes the pilot chair in his old ship, the Millennium Falcon, and leads the attack on the second Death Star.
 He leads the Rebel strike on the battle station, and personally destroys its power core, causing the station to explode.
 He then joins the other Rebels on Endor in celebrating their victory and the end of the Empire.